NickGrunert/master-thesis/modules/02_algorithm.typ

     For instance, the values 255 and 254 are combined into a single value of 255 after the transformation process, becoming indistinguishable.
     However, this informational reduction is presumed to exert a negligible effect on the outcomes.

-    The threshold values are designated as the lower and upper percentiles of the normalized image.
+    The threshold values are designated as the lower and upper percentiles of the normalised image.
     While they are set at equal intervals in this instance for the sake of simplicity, they can be adjusted to allow for uneven percentiles in the future, should preliminary results prove unsatisfactory.
     For instance, setting the percentage to 35 will result in a threshold of $[89, 179]$, a representation that nearly perfectly aligns with the novel approach of setting the upper threshold at double the lower threshold.